al102030/Web-developing-class/MyNote.md

 * <span style="color: #995511;">Working With SQLite Database</span>
    * SQLite is very light weight Database that we use to store data of an application
    * We can use SQLite Database browser to manage our sqlite db file in visual (download from google)
+   * We use connect method to create a new database or connect to an existent database
    * ![](MyNoteImages/57.png)
    * Insert data into database using a SQL INSERT query text
    * Read data from database using a SQL SELECT query text